 However, it was never really confirmed since Yoriichi was over 80 years old when he died.
 On the other hand, Tanjuro Kamado (Tanjiro's father) was a sickly man and died at a young age.
 Though it was never mentioned how old he was before his death, he was supposedly in his thirties.

 Is the Kamado Family Descendants of Yoriichi Tsugikuni?

-This is a very common misconception between Demon Slayer fans that the Kamado family is the direct descendants of Yoriichi.
-It is not a baseless guess since both Tanjuro and Tanjiro had the same mark on their foreheads as a proof of inheriting the Sun Breathing Technique.
+This is a very common misconception among Demon Slayer fans that the Kamado family is the direct descendants of Yoriichi.
+It is not a baseless guess since both Tanjuro and Tanjiro had the same mark on their foreheads as proof of inheriting the Sun Breathing Technique.

 On top of that, Yoriichi's hanafuda earrings have been passed down in the Kamado family for generations.
 The hanafuda earrings are a family heirloom that Tanjuro gifted to his son just before his death.
 His wish was for Tanjiro to carry on the family's tradition of Hinokami Kagura.

 However, the truth is that the Kamado family is not at all related to Yoriichi.
 He never had any successors of his own.
 After the death of his wife Uta and their unborn child, Yoriichi was heartbroken and never started another family again.

 The Kamado family was the descendants of Yoriichi's close friend.
 Yoriichi wasn't wearing the earrings by the time of his death.
 Although it was never shown in the manga, we can assume that Yoriichi gifted the earrings to his friend who made them a family heirloom.